google/conscrypt/IMPLEMENTATION_NOTES.md

 ## Hostname Verification

-Conscrypt's hostname verification (enabled by [`setEndpointIdentificationAlgorithm("HTTPS")`](https://docs.oracle.com/javase/9/docs/api/javax/net/ssl/SSLParameters.html#setEndpointIdentificationAlgorithm-java.lang.String-)) defers entirely to the hostname verifier.
-The default `HostnameVerifier` on OpenJDK always fails, so a `HostnameVerifier` or `ConscryptHostnameVerifier` must be set to use hostname verification on OpenJDK.
+Prior to version 2.5.0 Conscrypt's hostname verification (enabled by [`setEndpointIdentificationAlgorithm("HTTPS")`](https://docs.oracle.com/javase/9/docs/api/javax/net/ssl/SSLParameters.html#setEndpointIdentificationAlgorithm-java.lang.String-)) defers entirely to the underlying platform's `HttpsURLConnection` hostname verifier.

+The default `HostnameVerifier` on OpenJDK rejects all hostnames, and so a `HostnameVerifier` or `ConscryptHostnameVerifier` must be set in order to use hostname verification on OpenJDK.
 On Android, the default `HostnameVerifier` performs [RFC 2818](https://tools.ietf.org/html/rfc2818) hostname validation, so it will work out of the box.

+As of version 2.5.0, Conscrypt ships with its own default `ConscryptHostnameVerifier` and this is used on both Android and OpenJDK.
+It performs RFC 2818 verification and is equivalent to the system `HostnameVerifier` on Android 10 and 11.

 ## AEAD Ciphers